caoccao/Javet/docs/reference/v8_function.rst

 .. image:: ../resources/images/memory_layout_of_v8_function.png?raw=true
     :alt: Memory Layout of V8 Function

 Javet does not scan memory for all impacted function.
-So, it is caller's responsibility to restore the original source code after invocation.
+So, it is caller's responsibility for restoring the original source code after invocation.
 The pseudo logic is as following.

 .. code-block:: python